rahlk/Research-Old/kontrastSets/README.md

 - In [nasa93.py](https://github.com/ai-se/where/blob/master/nasa93.py#L18) I noticed the variables have numeric values assigned to them, I guess their values are arbitrary given the way AHA distance works.
 Am I correct in making this assumption?

+### What I hope to accomplish this week
+- Modify the neighbor function in [where2](https://github.com/ai-se/where/blob/master/where2.py#L302) to do a breadth search.
+- Apply the leave-one-out policy and see where the row lands in the decision tree.
+- Endeavor to generate the contrast sets.